 d.
 Bar Examination Assignment (5 points).
 The bar examination assignment will provide an indication of your progress toward sufficient bar examination performance.
-The bar examination assignment will occur soon after the mid-term examination.
+The bar examination assignment will occur as scheduled.
 Consider this assignment to be among your efforts:

 - To learn to solve tort problems; - To learn to express your solutions in a bar-examination format; and - To enhance your awareness of the standards you must meet to enter the legal profession.